 This operational performance test conducted to prove that, switchgear is mechanical and electrical durability during operation.
 Generally, a number of on-load and off-load switching operations are made.
 It depends on the making and breaking operation duty assigned by the switchgear manufacturer.

 Dielectric Verification Test:

-This dielectric verification test proves that the device will complete operation sequence without damaging its insulation system.
-By this test a fuse switch is also proved by a fuse-protected short-circuit withstand (Breaking).
-For this test, the tested fuselinks use to have the maximum rating and with a breaking capacity that assigned by the fuselink manufacturer.
+This dielectric verification test proves that the device will complete the operation sequence without damaging its insulation system.
+By this test, a fuse switch is also proved by a fuse-protected short-circuit withstand (Breaking).
+For this test, the tested fuse-links use to have the maximum rating and with a breaking capacity assigned by the fuse link manufacturer.
 No damage like welding of the contacts must occur to the switch as a result of this test.
-Disconnector has to provide isolation properties and additional types of tests are performed to prove these property.
+Disconnector has to provide isolation properties and additional types of tests are performed to prove these properties.

 Leakage current test is conducted after the main test sequence.
 Where the maximum levels of acceptable leakage current are specified.
-May be you already know that, the isolator handle need three times more force than the normal operation force (On).
+Maybe you already know that the isolator handle needs three times more force than the normal operation force (On).
 And it is necessary to switch off the device.
 To perform this test, contacts of one phase being artificially locked in the off position.
 Then test force is applied to open the switch.
-During and after this test, the on–off indicators of the disconnector must not give a false indication.
+During and after this test, the on-off indicators of the disconnector must not give a false indication.

 Related: Introduction of Switchgear

 But for routine test is applied to all switch devices include an operational check.
-In this test each device will operated five times to check its mechanical integrity.
-In the mean time a dielectric test is carried out at a voltage which depends upon the rated voltage of the device that provided by the device manufacturer.
+In this test, each device will be operated five times to check its mechanical integrity.
+In the meantime, a dielectric test is carried out at a voltage which depends upon the rated voltage of the device provided by the device manufacturer.
 Rated operating voltage for low voltage switchgear (380/415 V), the dielectric test voltage is 2500V.